Sourcey Sourcey · open-source documentation engine

 • Dark mode

 Semantic design tokens, light/dark logo variants, localStorage persistence.
-Looks great either way.
+Designed for both modes, not retrofitted.

 Built in